BabylonJS/OldDocumentationSite/content/How_To/scene/Creating_a_custom_loading_screen.md

----
-PG_TITLE: How To Create a Custom Loading Screen
----

 # How To Create a Custom Loading Screen

 Starting with Babylon.js 2.3 the loading screen (the screen used when loading assets or a scene) can be changed by the developer.